Automotive Industry Future Outlook: 2021-2024

 We’ll start by showing you the current impact of the pandemic on the auto industry.
 Then, at the bottom of this article, we explain how current trends are shaping the automobile industry future.

-The future of the automotive industry: Parts revenue is growing
+The future of the auto parts industry: Parts revenue is growing

 Chart 1: Automobile parts revenue reached an all-time high in the summer of 2020.
 When it comes to parts, the automotive industry is traditionally recession-resistant.
 We see that continuing during the coronavirus pandemic.
 Personal consumption of automotive parts in August 2020 reached $50.303 billion, an all-time record (see our chart at right).